eBible.org

 What personal data do we collect?

 We only collect personal data that we need to provide the services that we provide, and those items that we need to comply with applicable law.
 It seems that most of what information we collect is common sense, but just to be clear, we list it, below, for people who might be interested.
 Unlike many Internet businesses, we are not actually a business, and we don’t monetize our sites with advertising or sell contact information.
-Advertising is potentially confusing and might end up being a distraction or contradiction to our primary mission of making God’s Word more easily available to as many people as possible.
+General advertising is potentially confusing and might end up being a distraction or contradiction to our primary mission of making God’s Word more easily available to as many people as possible.
 Therefore, we only rarely allow any advertising, except for the promotion of the Bible translation agencies, missions, churches, and missionaries who make this site possible, and then only in contexts where such promotion makes sense.

 There are six kinds of personal information we may collect: